eclipse-kura/kura/docs/references/rest-apis/rest-cloudconnection-api.md

     ]
 }
 ```

+For `cloudConnectionFactories` elements:

-  - `cloudConnectionFactoryPid/factoryPid`: the PID of the factory
+  - `cloudConnectionFactoryPid`: the PID of the cloud connection factory
+  - `defaultCloudEndpointPid`: If set, it represents the default PID for an instance of a new component suggested by the factory.
+This can be used by an user interface as a suggestion/placeholder for the name of a new cloud endpoint.
+  - `cloudEndpointPidRegex`: If set, its value represents a regular expression that the PID of a new component must match.

+For `pubSubFactories` elements:

+  - `factoryPid`: The factory PID of the publisher/subscripter component.
+It identifies the component type.
+It can be used for example to create a new component using the `pubSub` POST method.
+  - `cloudConnectionFactoryPid`: Specifies the `cloudConnectionFactoryPid` of the CloudConnectionFactory associated with this component.
+Each publisher/subscriber component is only compatible with CloudEndpoint instances created by the factory having this `cloudConnectionFactoryPid`.
-  - `defaultPid`: the default PID for an instance of a new component suggested by the factory.
+  - `defaultPid`: If set, it represents the default PID for an instance of a new component suggested by the factory.
+This can be used by an user interface as a suggestion/placeholder for the name of a new publisher/subscriber.
-  - `defaultPidRegex`: the regular expression to which a PID component must correspond.
+  - `defaultPidRegex`: If set, its value represents a regular expression that the PID of a new component must match.
-  - in pubSubFactories `cloudConnectionFactoryPid`: the CloudEndpoint Factory to which the publisher or subscriber component is linked.

 - 500 Internal Server error

 ## POST methods

 #### Get StackComponents Pids

 - Description: This method retrieves all all PIDs of Component instances that make up the stack for a specific [CloudEndpoint](https://download.eclipse.org/kura/docs/api/5.4.0/apidocs/org/eclipse/kura/cloudconnection/CloudEndpoint.html).
-For example its [CloudService](https://download.eclipse.org/kura/docs/api/5.4.0/apidocs/org/eclipse/kura/cloud/CloudService.html), [DataService](https://download.eclipse.org/kura/docs/api/5.4.0/apidocs/org/eclipse/kura/data/DataService.html), [DataTransportService](https://download.eclipse.org/kura/docs/api/5.4.0/apidocs/org/eclipse/kura/data/DataTransportService.html)
+Examples of such components can be  [CloudService](https://download.eclipse.org/kura/docs/api/5.4.0/apidocs/org/eclipse/kura/cloud/CloudService.html), [DataService](https://download.eclipse.org/kura/docs/api/5.4.0/apidocs/org/eclipse/kura/data/DataService.html), [DataTransportService](https://download.eclipse.org/kura/docs/api/5.4.0/apidocs/org/eclipse/kura/data/DataTransportService.html).
 - Method: POST
 - API PATH: `services/cloudconnection/v1/cloudEndpoint/stackComponentPids`